danvk/crosswalk/README.md

 - [ ] Add helper methods for all HTTP verbs
 - [ ] Look into cleaning up generics
 - [ ] Options for request logging
-- [ ] Narrow types of request.params, request.body in handlers
 - [ ] Set up prettier, eslint, CI
+- [ ] Set up better type tests
+- [ ] Add an option for more express-like callbacks (w/ only request, response)
+- [ ] Support fancier paths
+- [x] Narrow types of request.params, request.body in handlers
 - [x] Write unit tests
 - [x] Decide on a name
 - [x] Figure out how to handle `@types` deps (peer deps?)